 Compost Bedded Pack Structures

-- Compost bedded pack structures are flexible in their use if they appropriately designed and managed to support higher levels of cow comfort and include appropriate space allocation for a hospital herd, breeding and calving.
+- Compost bedded pack structures are flexible in use, if appropriately designed and managed to support higher levels of cow comfort and include appropriate space allocation for a hospital herd, breeding and calving etc.

-- The structures have the potential to mitigate risks to high-producing herds from seasonal weather variability and long-term changes in climate systems.
+- Potential to mitigate risks to high-producing herds from seasonal weather variability and long-term changes in climate systems.

-- There is a low capital outlay and maintenance costs, although they present new management challenges, such as staff training and changes in labour use.
+- Low capital outlay and maintenance costs, although they present new management challenges, such as staff training and changes in labour use.